derek-graves/pancake-problem/README.md

 #### State Changes

 `undo`, `redo`, and `reset` perform their expected actions, allowing the user to correct mistakes or return to a previous stack and stack history.

-#### Stack History

-Click on a card in the stack history area to return to the stack on the card.
-Stack history is preserved for all cards prior to and including the clicked card.

 ## Roadmap